hiagosilverio/redbath/README.md

 Run the prompt command and type as follow:

-red show scripts - show a list of red scripts
+red show scripts - show a list of redbath scripts
 ```
 red show scripts
 ```